seastorm/PuttyRider/README.md

 		-f 			Write all conversation to a file in the local directory.
 The filename will have the pid of current putty.exe appended -c IP:PORT	Connect back to the specified machine and start an interactive session.

-Client interactive commands (this can be netcat or PuttyRiderClient)
+	Client interactive commands (e.g. in a netcat listener):
 		Linux cmd
 		!disco
 		!recon